openvinotoolkit/model_server/docs/accelerators.md

 ## Using Multi-Device Plugin

-If you have multiple inference devices available (e.g. Myriad VPUs and CPU) you can increase inference throughput by enabling the Multi-Device Plugin.
+If you have multiple inference devices available (e.g. GPU and CPU) you can increase inference throughput by enabling the Multi-Device Plugin.
 It distributes Inference requests among multiple devices, balancing out the load.
 For more detailed information read OpenVINO’s [Multi-Device plugin documentation](https://docs.openvino.ai/2024/documentation/legacy-features/multi-device.html) documentation.

 To use this feature in OpenVINO Model Server, you can choose one of two ways:

 1. Use a .json configuration file to set the `--target_device` parameter with the pattern of: `MULTI:<DEVICE_1>,<DEVICE_2>`.
 The order of the devices will define their priority, in this case making `device_1` the primary selection.

-This example of a config.json file sets up the Multi-Device Plugin for a resnet model, using Intel Movidius Neural Compute Stick and CPU as devices:
+This example of a config.json file sets up the Multi-Device Plugin for a resnet model, using GPU and CPU as devices:

 ```bash
 echo '{"model_config_list": [